Life is a one-horse town and I've got a boil on my bum.

 A Poetry Anthology

 An international poetry anthology published by The Poets Printery of South Africa to highlight the plight of the rhino and its environment, and to raise funds for anti-poaching units.
 Contributions from poets worldwide.
-My offering is on page 84.
+My poem, ‘When We Shot The Last Rhino’, is featured on page 84.

 The poets who have contributed to this book forcibly bring to mind the terrible plight of the rhino in the modern world.